January 18, 2017

 It is important to use the proper wording for all wedding related events so your guests feel comfortable knowing who to thank for hosting.
 This goes for all wedding related events – Rehearsal Dinner, Welcome Dinner, Farewell Brunch, etc. A simple way to do this is to start your event invitation with “Mr. and Mrs. Smith (using hosts names) invite you to a rehearsal dinner for…” If the married couple is hosting a post-wedding event, start the invitation with “Couples Name invites you to join them for a catamaran cruise”.

-If you decide to send Save the Dates, they should be sent out 6 months in advance.
+If you decide to send Save the Dates, they should be sent out at least 6 months in advance.
 Unless the wedding is a destination that will involve travel and/or limited hotel accommodations, they can be sent out anywhere from 6 months to a year.
-Invitations should be mailed 6 – 8 weeks prior to your wedding.
+Invitations should be mailed at least 8 weeks prior to your wedding.
 While I do not personally love doing two rounds of invitations, I understand guest lists have to be controlled.
 If you are sending two rounds, be as discreet as possible.
 Send the first set 3 months (about 12 weeks) in advance and the second round should be mailed in time so guests will have at least 4 weeks to respond (mail around 6 weeks prior).
 You really want to avoid guests knowing they were not on the “A List” so be careful not to send invites too close to the wedding date.

 The invitation suite is one of my favorite components of the wedding as it is the first design element your guests see.
 It sets the tone and gives guests a glimpse into what they can expect from your big day.
 So enjoy the process and take your time selecting something perfect for your Wedding Day.